netdata/netdata/collectors/systemd-journal.plugin/README.md

 Keep in mind we have already produced the client certificates, we will make use of them when we will configure the clients.

-5. Copy the keys and the certificates into the `systemd-journal-remote`'s predefined places
+5. Copy the key and the certificates into the `systemd-journal-remote`'s predefined places

 ```sh